Skip to content

 Don’t Miss: The Most Amazing Websites on the Internet (300+)

-This is just one of the few minor problems you may come across when you have a dual boot setup.
-Now that we know the cause, we can easily fix the time between Windows 10 and Ubuntu by either making Ubuntu use local time or making Windows 10 use the UTC time.
+This is just one of the few minor problems you may encounter in a dual-boot setup.
+Now that we know the cause, we can easily fix the time between Windows 10 and Ubuntu by making Ubuntu use local time or making Windows 10 use the UTC.
 There are a couple of ways to do this.
 You can use either of the operating systems to do this.

 Disable UTC and use Local Time in Ubuntu (Not recommended)